zxjcarrot/spitfire/README.md

 # Spitfire: A Three-Tier Buffer Manager for Volatile and Non-Volatile Memory

-A multi-threaded buffer manager built for multi-tier storage hiearchy involving DRAM/NVM/SSD.
+A multi-threaded buffer manager built for multi-tier storage hierarchy involving DRAM/NVM/SSD.
 Check out our [SIGMOD 2021 paper](https://zxjcarrot.github.io/publication/spitfire/spitfire.pdf) for more details.
 This repo contains implementations of the ideas and experiments discussed in paper:
 - Probabilistic data migration policy.
 - Lock-free clock replacement policy.